GaviTSRA/TSR-Alliance/rules.md

 ## § 5.2 The rules are updated
 - We may update these rules at any point without prior notice
 - You will be notified in the announcements channel
+- The rules are always available at https://github.com/GaviTSRA/TSR-Alliance/blob/main/rules.md
+- You can view changes to the rules at https://github.com/GaviTSRA/TSR-Alliance/commits/main